tardisx/discord-auto-upload/README.md

 not working as you expect.

 ## TODO
-This is just a relatively quick hack.
-Open to suggestions on new features and improvements.

-Open an [issue](https://github.com/tardisx/discord-auto-upload/issues/new) and let me know.
+Open an [issue](https://github.com/tardisx/discord-auto-upload/issues/new) and let me know what you'd like to see.

 Please include any relevant logs from the console when reporting bugs.